 - Luck of the Sea: This enchantment increases the chance of finding rare treasure while fishing and decreases the chance of finding junk.
 It isn't as game-changing as other enchantments can be, like Mending or enchantments that add extra damage, but it is certainly a convenient enchantment to have.

 As of now, there are no enchantments that are applicable only to Elytra.
 Curse of Vanishing and Curse of Binding can be applied, but they provide nothing that is directly beneficial to the player using them.
-We recommend using Mending or Unbreakable III on Elytra to decrease the amount of resources required to keep it maintained.
+We recommend using Mending or Unbreaking III on Elytra to decrease the resources required to maintain it.

 Conflicting Enchantments in Minecraft